Alvie/price-check-ebay/README.md

 - run `npm i`
 - set your prefix in `config.json` (default: £)
 - set your discord token and ebay clientId in `credentials.json`
+- set git to assume that credentials is unchanged (`git update-index --assume-unchanged credentials.json`)
 - run `node server`

 #### Adaptability